santina/team_Undecided/results/results.md

     ## 8      11.69     1843.03 350891      358.38
     ## 57      6.36      420.28 350891      358.38

-Here, we mainly took our gene pair lists (filtering with FDR = 0), breaking them apart into separate genes, and feeding them into KEGG.
-This gave us three pathway lists, but there was a lot of overlap between them with rather odd pathways, such as osteoclast differentiation.
+Here, we mainly took our gene pair lists (filtering with FDR = 0), broke them apart into separate genes, and fed them into KEGG.
+This gave us three pathway lists, but there was a lot of overlap between them and included rather odd pathways, such as osteoclast differentiation.
 Some of the pathways found are promising with regards to asthma however, such as platelet activation, chemokine signalling pathway, natural killer cell mediated cytotoxicity which are associated with inflammation and immune response.

 We also looked at pathway differences between the control vs. high enrichment and control vs. low enrichment: